Consortium for Graduate Study in Management: Consortium recognition

 At The Consortium's annual Orientation Program (or, "OP," as students and alumni refer to it), the organization recognizes individuals who particularly have embodied its principles established by four key members in its history, who have the following awards named for them:

 The Sterling H. Schoen Achievement Award: Established in honor of The Consortium's founder, Dr. Sterling H. Schoen, an agent for change in graduate management education in partnership with American businesses.
 The award is presented annually to individuals in recognition of their courageous leadership and commitment in advancing the goal of equal opportunity for underrepresented minorities in American business.
 It has been awarded annually since 2001.
 Schoen served as founding director until 1980, when he returned to pure academia on the Washington University faculty.
 He died in 1999.

-Peter C. Thorp Corporate Leadership Award: Established in honor of the longest-tenured corporate advisory board chairman and board member.
-Thorp had been a staunch supporter and longtime champion in helping The Consortium fulfill its mission of providing the best education possible to underrepresented minorities in pursuit of their MBAs.
+Peter C. Thorp Corporate Leadership Award: Established in honor of the corporate advisory board chairman and board member.
+Thorp had been a supporter in helping The Consortium work towards its mission of providing education to traditionally underrepresented minorities in pursuit of their MBAs.
 It has been awarded annually since 2001.

 Wallace L. Jones Lifetime Achievement Award: Wallace L. Jones contributed many years of dedicated service to The Consortium and touched the lives of thousands of its students and graduates.
 He was its assistant director under Schoen, then became The Consortium's director in 1980, upon Schoen's resignation, and served until 1996.
 In his honor, the award was established to recognize an alumnus who has excelled or demonstrated commitment in areas such as professional achievement; community involvement; mentoring; and the advancement of The Consortium's mission.
 The award has been given annually since 2004.
 Wallace Jones died in 1997.

 The Phyllis Scott Buford Young Visionary Award: Dr. Phyllis Scott Buford, The Consortium's third leader, modernized the annual Orientation Program, expanding The Consortium's collaboration with corporate partners and exposing opportunities to more diverse young leaders through the conference.
 This award recognizes a young alumnus who is a “leader in action,” demonstrating vision, collaboration and creativity in driving diversity and inclusion in their professional life.
 The award is given annually and was first given in 2017.
 She died in 2016.

 Leslie Elise Adkins Endowed Scholarship Award: The Leslie Elise Adkins Endowed Scholarship Award is presented to African American students, particularly women, with preference given to those attending the University of Southern California Marshall School of Business or the Tuck School of Business at Dartmouth College.
 This scholarship is given in tribute to Leslie Elise Adkins, a 2015 Consortium alumna who died of complications from chronic diabetes soon after completing her MBA at the University of Southern California.
 The scholarship was first awarded in 2017.